injflea727/grove/docs/index.md

 your Grove system.

 Click the disk drive slot.
 A file will download.
-If you open that file in your browser, you'll see that it's simply a copy of the Grove computer you already have open.
+If you open that file in your browser, you'll see that it's a copy of the Grove computer you already have open.

-Since you haven't yet stored any data to your brand-new Grove, the save file is redundant.
-Feel free to delete it.
+Since you haven't yet loaded any data into your brand-new Grove, the save file is redundant.
+Feel free to move it to the trash (or the equivalent on your system) to get rid of it.

-#### The data recorder
+#### The display

-Speaking of storing data, how about we try to do that now?
+The Grove has a monochrome character-grid display that can render 32 lines of text with 64 characters per line.

+### Renaming the Grove

+Let's personalize your new Grove by loading some data into it.
+We're going to give this computer a name.

+Currently your computer has the default name "grove"—you should see the name displayed somewhere near the top of your browser window.
+Let's change it to something with a little more flair.

-Near the bottom-right corner of the Grove's case is a small, unlabeled button that gives you access to the Data Recorder.
+Near the bottom-right corner of the Grove's case is a small, unlabeled button that gives you access to the Grove's internal data records.
+Click it, and a window will pop up.
-It's small and unlabeled because most users will never touch it, unless they're software developers.

-But *you're* not afraid of being a software developer, right?
-Let's write a simple program to demonstrate just how easy it is to program a Grove.

-Click the button.
-The Data Recorder window will pop up.
-In the narrow text field near the top, type `startup`.
+In the narrow text field near the top, type `name`.
+In the bigger text field, type a new name for your computer.

+Click the "Save" button.
+Notice that the name in your browser tab changes.
+Click the red "X" to close the Data Recorder window.

+Now click the disk drive slot again.
+This time, the downloaded file has the name you just typed.

+### Writing a program

+Open the Data Recorder window again.
 In the bigger text field, type (or paste) the code below.
 Either way, make sure to enter it exactly as shown.

 ```javascript
 function main(event) {